 Students who are interested in applying for the Literacy Education 030A, Literacy Education 030B, or the Master’s Literacy Education Program should contact the Literacy Coordinator firstname.lastname@example.org

 While 6 credits of coursework may be taken as a non-matriculated student and transferred into the program, taking classes as a non-matriculated student does not guarantee the transferability of credits into the program, nor does it guarantee admission to the program.
-After matriculation and with approval of your advisor and the AVP for Graduate & Extended Learning, you may transfer up to six graduate credits.
+After matriculation and with approval of your advisor and the Associate Provost and Dean of GPIS, you may transfer up to six graduate credits.
 Credits cannot be transferred after the plan of study is approved.

 Requirements for Completion of Degree